-For Europe to wean itself off Russian gas, from 2022, wasn't going to be easy.
-Take German car manufacturing, core to its economy.
-Germany had begun to exit diesel fuel - had started to embrace EVs - that may be renewably-powered.
-But, what of her big auto factories?
-Could they too move beyond natural gas in auto manufacturing?
-For heat, say, in paint shops?
-How ready was it to shake a long addiction to cheap Russian natural gas from 2023/2024 or...?
+For Europe to wean itself off all Russian gas starting 2022 wouldn't be easy.
+Take German car manufacturing, so core in its economy.
+Germany was exiting diesel - starting towards new EVs that can become renewably-powered.
+But, what of her big factories?
+Could they too, go beyond natural gas in manufacturing?
+For high heat, say, in vehicle paint shops?
+How ready was it to shake an addiction to cheap Russian natural gas, for heat, from 2023/2024/2025...?

-Shell-game of 'carbon offsets' & 'renewable energy certificates' had let many firms pretend they'd used less natural gas.
-(Claiming say, trees left on slopes so steep they can't be cut, meant carbon credits 'reducing' fossils use).
-Or that non-transparent, excess old European hydropower certificates - were incentives for new renewables generation.
-But that was oft just virtue signaling.
-Once Russia's gas supply was threatened - then in fact pared back - it fast exposed how utterly dependent on non-renewable fossil-heat, the auto industry was.
+Shell-games like 'carbon offsets' or 'renewable energy certificates' once let firms pretend to be using less natural gas.
+(Claiming say, trees on slopes so steep couldn't be cut, 'reduced' fossils via carbon credits).
+Or, that non-transparent excess European hydropower certificates, could somehow incentivize renewables.
+But that's more virtue signaling.
+Once the Russia's gas supply was first cut - then off - it fast exposed how utterly dependent on non-renewable fossils gas & coal for heat, as well as for electricity - her auto industry actually was.

-It was, by a lot.
-In 2021, over >1⁄2 German auto factory energy use was from non-renewables.
+And it was, by a lot.
+2021 well over >1⁄2 of the Germany auto factory power came from non-renewables.
 Put another way, only 13% of heating needs at her 3 big carmakers was met by renewables.
-At Volkswagen, about 80% of heating needs was met by non-renewables.
-It planned to switch to cogeneration, to combined heat & power at a Wolfsburg >6.5 million square meters plant going from coal to natural gas, but war 2022 meant it stayed longer with awful abundant coal.
-At BMW, about 60% of energy came from fossils; mainly usual natural gas so typical across industry.
-One Potemkin village like, façade-pleasing-response was to site some big renewables very visibly by a factory.
-But those only then supplied overall some 1% of needed energy 2021 at Volkswagen, less at Mercedes, BMW.
-There were a few exceptions like at a BMW I3 plant in Leipzig that got 20% of its electricity (not heat) from 4 nearby big wind turbines.
+At Volkswagen 80% of its heating was by non-renewables.
+It aimed to move to cogeneration, combined heat & power at Wolfsburg >6.5 million square meters plant.
+Go from coal - to gas, but war 2022 meant it stayed longer on awful yet abundant coal.
+At BMW, 60% of its energy came from fossils; mainly gas so typical across industry.
+A Potemkin-Village-like façade, a crowd-pleasing-response was site big renewables near a factory.
+But those only supplied overall some 1% of electricity/energy in 2021 at Volkswagen, less at Mercedes, BMW.
+An exception was a BMW I3 plant in Leipzig that got 20% of its electricity (but not heat) from 4 nearby big-wind turbines.
+Still, cheap-hydroelectric was hit by drought in 2022, due perhaps to climate crisis and those very same fossils; it stifled nearby industries like in Sichuan China - where 30% of China's hydro was sited, thus manufacturers, aluminum smelters etc.

-A few exceptions, like efficient Mercedes Sindelfingen plant 56 got 30% of its electricity from solar.
-Or a Mercedes plant that saw growing use of green power sources.
-Still, those one-offs - were nice for marketing - but not a norm.
-And what of heat/energy?
+Again, some exceptions, like a very efficient Mercedes Sindelfingen plant 56 that got 30% of its electricity from solar.
+Still, those were one-offs, nice for marketing - but not a norm.
+Plus drought was killing big hydropower.
+And what of that needed, high-grade heat energy?
 Major parts supplier Bosch was getting only 1% of its energy worldwide from on-site renewables.
-It aimed to reach 5% by 2030 - but that's years away & a low bar obviously.
-Sustainably-made electricity is cheap and getting cheaper thanks to wind & solar.
-Green electricity is easier to get and use.
-But getting and using green energy, very noticeably for heating needs, is much tougher.
+It aimed for 5% by 2030 - but it's years away & a low bar obviously.
+Sustainably-made electricity is cheap, fast getting cheaper thanks to wind & solar.
+Green electricity ever easier to obtain.
+But to get green energy, noticeably for high-grade heat needing at many hundreds of degrees Celsius like for making steel, cement, glass, aluminum, etc etc, is much tougher.

-For how available green electricity from renewables was getting, big auto parts maker ZF, in 2022 signed power purchase agreements to get 210 GWh wind power for manufacturing at its plants in Germany.
-Statkraft of Norway supplied ZF with 100 GWh from its wind farms based in Spain 2022.
-Then 150 GWh more in 2023.
-In 2024 & 2025, Enovos Energie Deutschland is providing ZF green electricity from its wind farms in Scandinavia.
-So ZF can get renewably-made, sustainable electricity equivalent to powering 72,000 German households.
-That's a modest useful start at least on a green electric power supply front.
+For how much easier green electricity from renewables was, big auto parts maker ZF in 2022 signed power purchase agreements that bought 210 GWh wind power for its manufacturing in Germany.
+Statkraft Norway supplied ZF with 100 GWh from wind farms in Spain 2022.
+Then, 150 GWh more in 2023.
+2024 & 2025 Enovos Energie Deutschland provides ZF green electricity from its wind farms in Scandinavia.
+So ZF gets green electricity that could power 72,000 German households.
+Modest start at least on the green electricity power supply front.